You’re a small business, maybe even an entrepreneur, and you think you don’t need project management tools. But you are wrong.

 In addition, project management includes people skills, such as motivating yourself and the others on the project to stay focused, working with the client to manage expectations and define the scope, and overseeing all the phases of the project.

-Some project management techniques are intuitive, such as tracking time and expenses for every step of a project.
+Some project management tools and techniques are intuitive, such as tracking time and expenses for every step of a project.
 Others are more complex.
 Your project defines how complex your project management techniques must be.

 Start With A List